Gridstone/RxStore/README.md

 G-Rex
 =====

-A tiny library that assists in saving and restoring objects to disk using Gson and RxJava on Android.
+A tiny library that assists in saving and restoring objects to and from disk using Gson and RxJava on Android.

 ![](images/example.png)